shakthivel10/Optimal-Path-For-Orienteering/README.md

 # Optimal-Path-For-Orienteering

-A Python application to programatically model different seasons of a terrain map and to computer and plot the optimal path for the sport of [**Orienteering**](en.wikipedia.org/wiki/Orienteering).
+A Python application to programatically model different seasons of a terrain map and to compute and plot the optimal path for the sport of [**Orienteering**](en.wikipedia.org/wiki/Orienteering).